RasPhilCo/einstein-vision-node/README.md

 heroku local
 ```

-If you a private key is not provided, an access token may be explicitly set as `EINSTEIN_VISION_TOKEN`.
+If a private key is not provided, an access token may be explicitly set as `EINSTEIN_VISION_TOKEN`.